Not a search engine but navigation routes within a research domain.

 This is the back to network's summary button

-Each information is displayed following the same pattern:
+Each member's scientific profile is displayed following the same pattern: